 You MUST submit to a breath or blood test or lose your license – Some people feel that they will avoid the consequences of a DUI by refusing to submit to a blood or breath test.
 This MAY help in terms of prosecution by the court, but you can still be convicted of a DUI with other pieces of evidence so it’s not a sure-fire tactic.
 However, it is a sure-fire way to get your license suspended by the DMV for a year.
 As a matter of fact, in California you are required to submit to a breath or blood test or your license WILL be suspended for a year.
 When you submit to a test, even if you are convicted of a DUI, we can usually negotiate a provisional license so that you may drive to work, school, classes etc. The kicker is that it is LEGAL for law enforcement to take your blood by force.
 So, you can actually refuse, get your license suspended, and STILL be convicted of the DUI.
 There are ALMOST no circumstances where it’s a good idea to refuse a Blood Alcohol test.

 If you have questions or want to discuss your case, call us anytime at (805) 208-1866 and we are happy to speak confidentially and at no cost.
-We serve Ventura County, Santa Barbara County, L.A.
-County, and Southern California.
+We serve Ventura County, Santa Barbara County, and Southern California.